 A study done by the University of Leicester in England may provide part of the answer to this question.
 The study found that the age at which you learn words relates to your fluency later on.
 According to Dr. Tessa Webb, who was involved in the study:

 "Children read differently from adults, but as they grow older, they develop the same reading patterns.
 When adults read words they learned when they were younger, they recognize them faster and more accurately than those they learned later in life."

 Kids may maintain an early reading advantage when they get older

 So, the longer you have been exposed to words, the more fluent you actually are in reading and understanding them.
 It would make sense that the more familiar you are with a particular word, the more sense it makes within the context of various sentences.

 "This led her (Dr. Webb) to conclude that word learning age is a key aspect of reading that should not be left out of research..."

 It's possible that a one or two year head start in reading exposes a child to several hundred words that school age readers have not yet been exposed to.
 Keep in mind that the study referred to actually reading the words rather than having them read by someone else.

 What about baby or toddler readers?
 No studies have been done specifically on children who learned to read in the baby or toddler years.
 These children most likely have read thousands of words before their counterparts even start to learn to read.

-If you are thinking about teaching your preschooler to read, it is likely that it will give your child an academic advantage later on despite what the experts say.
-If you are thinking about teaching your baby or toddler to read, it will definitely provide an academic advantage but it is unknown at this point if it will be a greater advantage than that experienced by a preschooler.
-Based on the studies that have been done, I think baby and toddler readers will probably be ahead of their preschool counterparts.
+If you're thinking about teaching your preschooler to read, it's likely that it will give your child an academic advantage later on despite what the experts say.
+If you are thinking about teaching your baby or toddler to read, it could definitely provide an academic advantage but it's unknown at this point if it will be a greater advantage than that experienced by a preschooler.
+Based on the studies that have been done, it's very possible that baby and toddler readers will be ahead of their preschool counterparts.
 But it's not known for sure at this point.